In a nutshell

-The sights in the north of the island are grey on the map, the sights in the south and southwest of the island are turquoise, and the ones in the east are red.
+The attractions in the north of the island are marked in gray on the map, the attractions in the south and southwest are marked in turquoise, and those in the east are marked in red.

-Let’s start in the north of the island, which has some very exciting sights to offer.
+Let’s start in the north of the island, which has some genuinely exciting places to visit.

 Cap Malheureux